Gnveen/MY_Learning/C/C_th_inter.md

   syntax:const int *const ptr;

-9)what are the operation we cannot perform on pointers?
-A)1)addition,multiplication and division are not performed on two pointers.
+9)what are the operation we cannot perform on pointers?/ A)1)addition,multiplication and division are not performed on two pointers.
   2)multiplication between pointer and any number.
   3)division of a pointer by any number.